Skip to content

 Does VA Pacific Islands Healthcare System VA Kona CBOC accept Medicaid?

 SAMHSA data does not list Medicaid among this facility's accepted payment types.
 Call 808-329-0774 directly to confirm — coverage may have changed since the last SAMHSA sync.
-You can also browse other NC centers that accept Medicaid.
+You can also browse other HI centers that accept Medicaid.

 What level of care does VA Pacific Islands Healthcare System VA Kona CBOC offer?